Otays/Magic-Hunter/README.md

 </p>

 ## Development Log ##
-So far, the program can generate a latin square, and find its orthogonal mate if it exists.
+So far, the program can generate a latin square, and find an orthogonal mate if it exists.

 <br>
 <p align="center">